If there was ever a reason to eat organic — strawberries would be it.

 And that's where I surrender.

-It compels me to stop and I become lost in my own little world.
-I let it linger on my tongue.
 I become mindfully aware of the sensation when the back of my tongue bursts in excitement and gives rise to a huge smile on my face.
 I become present.
-It is both mediation and pure joy.
-In one delicious scoop.
+It is both mediation and pure joy in one delicious scoop.

-Lemon Verbena is very easy to grow here on the Jersey Shore, requiring little more than a pot of well-drained soil, sun, and water.
-The leaves can be used for tea; in sauces or stuffings; or used to flavor baked goods as well as ice cream.
-For this recipe just pinch enough tips to make up a handful, rinse well, and add them to the pot.
+Lemon Verbena is very easy to grow here on the Jersey Shore, requiring little more than a pot of well-drained soil, some sun, and water.
+The leaves can be used for tea, in sauces or stuffings, or used to flavor baked goods (as well as ice cream).
+For this recipe, just pinch a few tips to make up a handful, rinse well, and add them to the pot.

-In the spirit of full disclosure, I must warn you that the smell of fresh strawberries roasting in the oven can send you into a euphoric state of bliss.
-Does to me anyway.
-Awesome mood lifter on a bad day.
-But I realized that I get so deliriously happy that I start saying yes to everything.
+In the spirit of full disclosure, I must warn you that the smell of fresh strawberries roasting in the oven can send you into a euphoric state.
+It does to me anyway.
+It’s an awesome mood lifter on a bad day.
+But I realized that the smell makes me so deliriously happy that I start saying yes to everything.
 So, I'm gonna warn you: remain blissfully aware.
-I cannot be held accountable if, while making this recipe, your child asks for a pet python and you think its a fabulous idea.
+I cannot be held accountable if, while making this recipe, your child asks for a pet python and you think it’s a fabulous idea.
 Just sayin.